natforsdick/rewarewaannotation/README.md

    `singularity cache clean`

    You may wish to additionally test that your `params.yml` works correctly when passing your own input data.
 I recommend making a test `params.yml` and using the following as inputs: extract one scaffold from your genome assembly, and 1000 paired reads from one set of your input RNAseq data files.
 Test these inputs via the [`NeSI_slurm.sh`](test-datasets/kniExce/NeSI_slurm.sh) script.
 This will efficiently test that your `params.yml` is formatted correctly, and that your paths to data files are correct, before committing more resources.

+  > [!NOTE]
+  > If you have run a test previously and not cleared the cache afterwards, your next run should use the existing Singularity images, so the log will not report messages like `Pulling Singularity image`.
+You should only be concerned if you then get messages that program commands are not found (e.g., `Command error: .command.sh: line 8: fastqc: command not found`).

 ### Setting up to run for your data on NeSI via SLURM